TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-The script functionaly is very simple.
+The script functionality is very simple.
 It simply lists the repositories of the Gitea instance using its API.

 <br />